HypothesisWorks/hypothesis/docs/intro.rst

 Hypothesis is very unopinionated about how you run your tests because all it does is modify your test functions.
 You can use it on the tests you want without affecting any others.

+pytest is the only framework with explicit support right now, but the explicit support isn't really needed for integration - it just provides better integration with the reporting.

 It certainly works fine with pytest, nose and unittest and should work fine with anything else.

-There *is* `a pytest plugin <https://pypi.python.org/pypi/hypothesis-pytest>`_, which if you're using Hypothesis with pytest you should probably use, but it's not strictly necessary - its purely for improving the quality of the reporting a bit (by default Hypothesis prints its falsifying examples to stdout).